White Cottage, Happisburgh

 White Cottage is a 200 year old, sympathetically renovated cottage in the village of Happisburgh with views across fields to the iconic red

 When you arrive: Parking is off road in a fenced and gated area at the front of the house.
 From here, access to the secure garden and the house is through the high, solid and lockable gate at the side of the house.
-Entrance to the house is through the large, heated conservatory, one of two, with a tiled floor, table and chairs and plenty of hanging space for your coats and leads.
+Entrance to the house is through the large, heated conservatory, one of two, with a tiled floor, 3 seater sofa and plenty of hanging space for your coats and dog leads.
 Just off this is....

 Entrance into the main part of the house is through the original old pine door with stained glass panels.